iO-Academy/AcademyPortal/README.md

 2. Create database with name `academyPortal` and populate using latest version in db/
 3. `php -S localhost:8080 -t public public/index.php`

+### Deploy

+- Files/folders that can be easily replaced with uploads:
+    - db/
+    - logs/
+    - public/
+    - src/Classes/
+- Files that require more care:
+    - src/dependencies (Factories go here but so does db connection, config for db should be the same in local and deployed now (config, not credentials))
+    - src/settings (deployed version contains different credentials, shouldn't need to be updated)

 ### Routes
 - for local development use localhost:8080/api/whatYouRequire as your URL